 The mission of the Council for Secular Humanism is to advocate and defend a nonreligious lifestance rooted in science, naturalistic philosophy, and humanist ethics and to serve and support adherents of that lifestance.

-The Council publishes FREE INQUIRY Magazine, operates a national network of affiliated local groups, operates the Ingersoll Museum, and undertakes many other programs of importance to nonreligious men and women.
+The Council publishes Free Inquiry magazine, operates a national network of affiliated local groups, operates the Robert Green Ingersoll Birthplace Museum, and undertakes many other programs of importance to nonreligious men and women.